-The Evo has an extremely quick 0.3-second trigger speed and the Verizon Link-EVO recovers in a blistering 32.5 seconds.
-This must but due to the faster Verizon networks.
+The Evo has an extremely quick 0.3-second trigger speed and recovers in an average amount of time for a cellular camera (57 seconds).

 The detection range is 60 ft., which is average by today's standards.
 We have experienced some false triggering with the Link-Evo.

-Overall, this camera detects very well for a cell camera and has a detection range and recovery that is average against its peers.
+Overall, this camera detects quickly for a cell camera and has a detection range and recovery that is average against its peers.

 Dimensions: 4.4" x 5.2" x 3.3"